JuansonGrajales/JavaSpringProjects/README.md

 If this is your first time using Github, review https://help.github.com to learn the basics.

 ## To run the application:
 I use Eclipse as the IDE to run my application.
 Right click on the project file and search for -> Run as -> SpringBoot App

 <img src="Assets/SpringBootRun.png">

+Access the deployed web application at: http://localhost:8080/home/